consfyi/data/.github/ISSUE_TEMPLATE/missing-or-incorrect-convention.md

 ---
 name: Missing or incorrect convention
 about: Request a data update
-title: 'Convention request:'
-labels: ''
-assignees: ''
+title: 'Missing or incorrect convention:'
 ---

 Please fill out the following details: